risingwavelabs/risingwave-docs-legacy/docs/sql/udf/udf-javascript.md

 This article provides a step-by-step guide for defining JavaScript functions in RisingWave.

 JavaScript code is inlined in `CREATE FUNCTION` statement and then run on the embedded QuickJS virtual machine in RisingWave.
 It does not support access to external networks and is limited to computational tasks only.
 Compared to other languages, JavaScript UDFs offer the easiest way to define UDFs in RisingWave.

 ## Define your functions

-You can use the `CREATE FUNCTION` statement to create JavaScript UDFs.
-The syntax is as follows:
+You can use the [`CREATE FUNCTION`](/sql/commands/sql-create-function.md) command to create JavaScript UDFs.
+See the syntax as follows:

 ```sql
 CREATE FUNCTION function_name ( arg_name arg_type [, ...] )